REM Sleep Behavior Disorder

 REM Sleep Disorder Overview

 Normal sleep has2 distinct states: non-rapid eye movement (NREM) and rapid eye movement (REM) sleep.
-NREM sleep is divided into4 stages.
-During REM sleep,rapid eye movements occur,breathing becomes irregular, blood pressure rises, and there is loss of muscle tone (paralysis).However, the brain is highly active, and the electrical activity recorded in the brain by EEG during REM sleep is similar to that recorded during wakefulness.REM sleep is usually associated with dreaming.REM sleep accounts for 20-25% of the sleep period.
+NREM sleep is further subdivided into3 stages.
+During REM sleep,rapid eye movements occur,breathing becomes more irregular, blood pressure rises, and there is loss of muscle tone (relative paralysis).However, the brain is highly active, and the electrical activity recorded in the brain by EEG during REM sleep is similar to that recorded during wakefulness.REM sleep is usually associated with dreaming.REM sleep accounts for 20-25% of the sleep period in most adults.

 ABM Salah Uddin, MD

 Erasmo A Passaro, MD

 Stephen Berman, MD, PhD

 Must Read Articles Related to REM Sleep Behavior Disorder